osrf/gazebo_tutorials/install/tutorial_4-0.md

         cd ~; hg clone https://bitbucket.org/osrf/sdformat

-1. Change directory into the sdformat repository and switch to the 2.0 branch
+1. Change directory into the sdformat repository and switch to the 2.0 branch:

         cd ~sdformat
         hg up sdf_2.0

      **Note:** the <tt>default</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the 2.0 branch if you desire more stability

-1. Create a build directory and go there
+1. Create a build directory and go there:

         mkdir build
         cd build

-1. Build and install
+1. Build and install:

         cmake .. -DCMAKE_INSTALL_PREFIX=/usr
         make -j4